SitanHuang/TaskCentral/docgen/cookbook.md

    This ensures tasks don't become obsolete as they near completion but still retain a degree of urgency to push them to the finish line.

-## Time Tracking — A Guided Approach
+## On Time Tracking
-The essence of time tracking in TaskCentral isn't just about analytical insights; it's a compass guiding your focus.
+The time tracking in TaskCentral isn't just about analytical insights; it's a compass guiding your focus.

 The ultimate goal is to achieve maximum throughput without compromising on latency.
 But, it's a tricky balance: